2/20/2025

 Operator

 Thank you.
-Your next question comes from Steve Hanson from Raymond James.
+Your next question comes from Steve Henson from Raymond James.
 Your line is now open.

 speaker

 Yeah, good morning, guys.
 Thanks for the time.
-Your comments on improving Brazil results are quite encouraging, which is hoping you could drill down a little further and perhaps add some commentary around where you're at on any specific action items you're taking specifically and then any broader macro variables that you also see influencing the pace of recovery.
+Your comments on improving Brazil results are quite encouraging.
+I was just hoping you could drill down a little further and perhaps add some commentary around where you're at on any specific action items you're taking specifically and then any broader macro variables that you also see influencing the pace of the recovery.
 Thanks.

 speaker

+For sure.
 Thanks, Steve.
-Yeah, you know, we've talked about what we've done on the cost side of the equation and and head count reduction and focusing on our most productive sales people.
+We've talked about what we've done on the cost side of the equation and and headcount reduction and focusing on our most productive salespeople.
 We've talked about the idling of our five lenders in Brazil.
 We've talked about the closure of unproductive locations, and that's some of our actual retail distribution centers, but also our experience centers.
-We've shattered over 50 of those.
-And we've talked about doubling down on proprietary products and, you know, that being certainly a great business for us and a growing business in Brazil.
-You know, we put those all together and we find ourselves in a situation.
-Yes, exactly.
-As we described, see green shoots in Brazil.
-Yeah, it's not necessarily true that the market is moving along the way that that I think the industry is hoping and high interest rates are still a source of challenge for looking at the market for the Brazilian agricultural complex, but our actions, I would say, are, you know, we're seeing those green shoots now, and you see that reflected in our results.
+We've shuttered over 50 of those.
+And we've talked about doubling down on proprietary products, and that being certainly a great business for us and a growing business in Brazil.
+You know, we put those all together and we find ourselves in a situation, yes, exactly as we've described, we see green shoots in Brazil.
+You know, it's not necessarily true that the market is moving along the way that I think the industry is hoping and high interest rates are still a source of challenge for the Brazilian agricultural complex.
+But our actions, I would say, are, you know, we're seeing those green shoots now and you see that reflected in our results.

 speaker